F5Networks/f5-azure-stack-arm-templates/experimental/standalone/1nic/existing-stack/bigiq/README.md

 ## Important configuration notes

-- All supported versions of F5 Azure templates include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
+- All F5 ARM templates include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
 As of release 4.1.2, all supported templates give the option of including the URL of an AS3 declaration, which you can use to specify the BIG-IP configuration you want on your newly created BIG-IP VE(s).
 In templates such as autoscale, where an F5-recommended configuration is deployed by default, specifying an AS3 declaration URL will override the default configuration with your declaration.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3.
 - There are new options for BIG-IP license bundles, including Per App VE LTM, Advanced WAF, and Per App VE Advanced WAF.
 See the [the version matrix](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md) for details and applicable templates.
 - You have the option of using a password or SSH public key for authentication.
 If you choose to use an SSH public key and want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
 - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).